 Description – The Pacific Star is a six–pointed star of yellow copper zinc alloy, with a height of 44mm and a maximum width of 38mm.
 The obverse of the star is comparable in design to the Gwalior Star from the campaign of 1843.
 The centre of the star is the Royal Cipher of King George VI, surmounted by a crown overlaid on a circlet which bears the title of the award ‘The Pacific Star.’
 The reverse of this medal is the same as other WWII Star campaign medals and plain, with no naming.

 Clasps are usually referred to as ‘bars’.
 They are single-faced metal bars carried on a ribbon attached to the medal, indicating the recipient’s service in a particular campaign or battle.
+The clasps carry side flanges to enable them to be attached to the medal and riveted to each other, so that new ones can be attached as earned.
+Usually the first earned Clasp is closest to the medal, so that the latest earned should be at the top, although they can be found in the wrong order.

 When the ribbon is worn alone a silver rosette ribbon emblem is worn to denote the award of a clasp.